ionic-team/stencil-site/src/docs/config/extras.md

 ### appendChildSlotFix

 By default, the slot polyfill does not update `appendChild()` so that it appends new child nodes into the correct child slot like how shadow dom works.
 This is an opt-in polyfill for those who need it.

+### autoDefineCustomElements

+By default, consumers of the `custom-elements` and `custom-elements-bundle` output targets need to either register each Stencil component in the bundle manually, or call a convenience method, `defineCustomElements()`, that is exported as a part of the bundle to define every component in the bundle.
+This behavior can be cumbersome, especially when only a handful of components are needed and/or those components have several child components (and their children have children, etc.).

+Setting this flag to `true` will recursively define all children components for a Stencil component when it is registered.
+Users of this flag should note that this may increase their bundle size by automatically defining & registering child components.

+This flag defaults to `false` when omitted from a Stencil configuration file.

 ### cloneNodeFix